cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 v * 2^64 + (2l * (v + q))^2 <= p * 2^128
 ~~~

-# Multi-User AEAD Limits {#mu-limits}
+# Multi-Key AEAD Limits {#mu-limits}

-In the multi-user setting, each user is assumed to have an independent and
+In the multi-key setting, each user is assumed to have an independent and
 identically distributed key, though nonces may be re-used across users with some
 very small probability.
 The success probability in attacking one of these many
-independent user keys can be generically bounded by the success probability of
+independent keys can be generically bounded by the success probability of
-attacking a single user multiplied by the number of users present {{MUSecurity}}, {{GCM-MU}}.
+attacking a single key multiplied by the number of keys present {{MUSecurity}}, {{GCM-MU}}.
-Absent concrete multi-user bounds, this means the attacker advantage in the multi-user
+Absent concrete multi-key bounds, this means the attacker advantage in the multi-key
-setting is the product of the single-user advantage and the number of users.
+setting is the product of the single-key advantage and the number of keys.

 This section summarizes the confidentiality and integrity bounds and limits for
-the same algorithms as in {{su-limits}} for the multi-user setting.
+the same algorithms as in {{su-limits}} for the multi-key setting.
 The CL
 and IL values bound the total number of encryption and forgery queries (q and v).
 Alongside each value, we also specify these bounds.

 ## AEAD_AES_128_GCM and AEAD_AES_256_GCM

-Concrete multi-user bounds for AEAD_AES_128_GCM and AEAD_AES_256_GCM exist
+Concrete multi-key bounds for AEAD_AES_128_GCM and AEAD_AES_256_GCM exist
 due to {{GCM-MU2}}.
 AES-GCM without nonce
 randomization is also discussed in {{GCM-MU2}}, though this section does not
 include those results as they do not apply to protocols such as TLS 1.3 {{?RFC8446}}.